“How do I study without getting distracted?” That’s a MAJOR concern for you, right?

 Recall the time when you first learned to ride a bicycle.

 The road was wide enough, but there was a big tree on the sideways—and you were afraid of bumping into that.
-So, instead of focusing on enjoying the ride, you were focused on your fear.
-The more you got afraid, the more you focused on not getting bumped into the tree.
+In other words, instead of enjoying the ride, you were focused on not getting bumped into the tree.

 Why?

-Because you were paying attention to the tree the whole time (it was only logical.
-Because to avoid something, one must know what exactly they want to avoid, right)?
+Because you were paying attention to that tree the whole time (and you were justified in doing so because to avoid something, one must know what exactly they want to avoid, right)?

 But life works in mysterious ways.
-The very thing you want to avoid keeps coming back to you because you are paying attention to it.
+You get right into the very thing that you want to avoid.
+The reason: your attention to it.

 My point?